-The terms "planning, improvement programming, project implementation, management, and decision making" show up in work activity and books of all kinds.
+The terms "planning, programming, implementation, management, and decision making" show up in books of all kinds.
 A sixth is considered "emergency situations".
-Unforeseen circumstances occur from time to time for which we might act in the current time (it is called mitigation) to be prepared for such emergency circumstances.
-How can we sort out the use of these terms so we can feel comfortable using them?
+Unforeseen circumstances occur from time to time for which we might act in the current to be prepared for such emergency circumstances.
+The emergency management decision situation is one that is recognized as significant and important.
+As mentioned earlier policy, major investment, and emergency situations are not addressed in this book due to space limitations.

-Our focus is on planning, improvement programming, and project implementation decision support situations, and particularly land, transportation, and water resources, due to their routine and pervasive nature.
-That does not mean we cannot understand the nature of emergency management decisions, as we will clarify a little later in its relationship to PIPPI.
+Our focus is on planning, programming, and implementation decision support situations, and particularly land, transportation, and water resources, due to their routine and pervasive nature; but that does not mean we cannot understand the nature of emergency management decisions.